-The present paper goes one step further in this analysis by recognizing that there is some degree of uncertainty on the stochastic process affecting the longterm growth of the economy.
+The present paper goes one step further in recognizing the potential uncertainty on the long-term growth process itself.
 Such parameter uncertainty on priors is typically referred to as statistical ambiguity or Knightian uncertainty.
-We believe that this assumption is a realistic one, especially for long-term forecasts.
-Departing from the standard Subjective Expected Utility (SEU, Savage (1954)), we also assume that the representative agent is ambiguity-averse, i.e., that she dislikes mean-preserving spreads over prior beliefs.
+We believe that this assumption is realistic, especially for long-term forecasts.

+Departing from the standard Subjective Expected Utility paradigm (SEU, Savage (1954)), we also assume that the representative agent is ambiguity-averse, i.e., that she dislikes mean-preserving spreads over prior beliefs.
 Indeed, starting with the pioneering work by Ellsberg (1961), ample evidence in favor of this hypothesis has been accrued.1 All of which suggests that it is behaviorally meaningful to distinguish lotteries over prior distributions from lotteries over final outcomes.
-In what follows, we will consider a representative agent who displays "smooth ambiguity preferences", as recently proposed by Klibanoff, Marinacci and Mukerji (KMM, 2005, 2007), which entails the max-min criterion as a particular case.
-In the KMM model, the agent computes the expected utility of future consumption conditional to each possible value of the uncertain parameter.
-She then evaluates her future felicity by computing the certainty equivalent of these conditional expected utilities using an increasing and concave function φ .
+In what follows, we will consider a representative agent who displays "smooth ambiguity preferences", as recently proposed by Klibanoff, Marinacci and Mukerji (KMM, 2005, 2007).
+Accordingly, the agent computes the expected utility of future consumption conditional on each possible value of the uncertain parameter.
+She then evaluates her future felicity by computing the certainty equivalent of these conditional expected utilities, using an increasing and concave function φ .
 The concavity of this function implies that she dislikes any mean-preserving spread in the set of plausible beliefs, i.e. that she is ambiguity-averse.
+Also, it was shown by KMM that the smooth ambiguity family entails the well-known max-min criterion as a special case.

-In this paper, we address the question of how does ambiguity aversion affect the socially efficient discount rate.
+In this paper, we address the question of how ambiguity aversion affects the socially efficient discount rate.
 Intuitively, we might expect that it should raise the agent's willingness to save in order to compensate for the adverse effect of ambiguity on future welfare.
 It turns out, however, that this is not true in general: ambiguity aversion may increase the socially efficient discount rate.
 This is connected to two, possibly opposing, effects of ambiguity aversion on marginal utilities.
-On the one hand, there is an ambiguity prudence effect similar to the prudence effect in the expected utility framework.
+On the one hand, there is an ambiguity prudence effect, similar to the prudence effect in the expected utility framework.
 We show that the mere uncertainty on the conditional expected utility reduces its φ -certainty equivalent if and only if φ exhibits decreasing absolute (ambiguity) aversion (DAAA).
-This is more demanding than just the convexity of φ' , because the future felicity is measured by the φ -certainty equivalent rather than by the expectation of φ .
+The reason why merely demanding the convexity of φ' is not enough is precisely that future felicity is measured by the φ -certainty equivalent rather than by the expectation of φ .